LatticeData/reqbase/README.md

 }
 ```
 ### Function: `craigslist_regions`
-For the list of regions for craigslist.
+Returns the list of all available Craiglist region IDs.
 ```bash
 craigslist_regions()
 ```